ibexa/documentation-developer/docs/guide/recommendation.md

 ### 1. Define what content should be tracked and exported

-Visitor events (clicks, buys, ...) on the site need to be sent to the Personalization Engine so that recommendations can be calculated.
+Visitor events (clicks, buys, ...) on the site need to be sent to the Personalization Solution so that recommendations can be calculated.
 The content types that are marked to be tracked are also exported to the Personalization Engine.
 And remember: You can primarily only recommend what you track!

-By defining the Content Types in the local `app/config/config.yml` this content will be initially exported by a script and then kept in sync with the recommendation engine upon every change in the eZ Platform back office.
+By defining the Content Types in the local `app/config/config.yml` this content will be initially exported by a script and then kept in sync with the Personalization Solution upon every change in the eZ Platform back office.

 The bundle's configuration is SiteAccess-aware.
 This is an example of settings (in `config.yml`):